ysngki/ysngki.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a first-year PhD student at the Institute of Science Tokyo (formerly Tokyo Institute of Technology), working under the supervision of Professor Arase.
-I completed both my Bachelor's and Master's degrees at Harbin Institute of Technology.
+I completed both my Bachelor's and Master's degrees at Harbin Institute of Technology, Shenzhen.

 My research interests mainly lie on efficienct and reliable LLMs capable of learning from experience.